Fiestas Patrias in Peru: Independence Day, History and Traditions

 On the North Coast, Marinera, regional cuisine, and local festivals play a strong role.
 Trujillo and Chiclayo are good examples.

-The Fiestas Patrias are not just folkloric.
+Fiestas Patrias are not just folkloric.
 They also have clear political significance.
-The President's speech on July 28 is an important moment in the political calendar.
+The presidential speech on July 28th is an important moment in the political calendar.

-It often addresses government goals, the economic situation, social issues, and national challenges.
-Many media outlets extensively analyze this speech.
+This often addresses government goals, the economic situation, social issues, and national challenges.
+Many media outlets analyze this speech in detail.

 This fits the meaning of the festival.
 Independence is not just the past.
 It also raises questions about the present.